zfox23/hiring-senior-frontend-engineer/README.md

         - Yikes, nevermind: the "vector" format supplied by Sympli is `.pdf`, which is unusable in this context, and I don't want to convert them.
 I'll use the `.png` assets provided by Sympli instead, but the `1x` versions of those assets won't scale nicely, and I'm not going to put the time in to figure out how to make use of the scaled bitmap assets in this app.
 If this were a real app, I'd talk to the designer, who could hopefully supply me with `.svg` assets.
         - Another problem with using `.png`s here is that the dark-to-light mode color transitions won't apply to these images, so they'll flicker in place as the dark/light mode transition occurs.
 Doesn't look great, but I'm not going to worry about that now.
         - I'm going to use Tailwind's `@heroicons` package for some of the iconography that I can't easily extract from the design documents.
             - **_Hang on a second!_** The iconography used in these design documents _is_ from Heroicons by TailwindCSS!
 OK - I'm going back now and replacing all of the `.png` icons I used with the SVGs from Heroicons.
 That's a big win!
-This also solves the above problem of the icons flickering.
+This also solves the above problem of the icons flickering when the source images change.
 - ⭐ Cylera provided me with both a near-pixel-perfect design document _and_ textual descriptions of the various components contained within that document.
 Nice.
 As I'm developing, I'll be able to reference both documents to build each component to spec, making sure to note questions and assumptions about each component.
 - ❗I wish I had access to the full Figma document rather than just the prototype.
 If I had access to the document, I'd better be able to determine things like typefaces used, font sizes, exact colors, etc. I'll do my best.
     - Using [WhatTheFont](https://www.myfonts.com/WhatTheFont), I determined that the typeface used throughout the mockup is probably Proxima Nova - which isn't free.
 I'll use Metropolis, a free close alternative.